 documenting the consultant's response in the customer's case records;

-ensuring that the service is provided in accordance with the consultant's recommendations; and
+ensuring that the service is provided in accordance with the consultant's recommendations if the VR counselor agrees with the recommendations.
+If the VR counselor would like to proceed with a decision contrary to the consultant’s recommendation, the VR counselor proceeds with obtaining approval from the Deputy Division Director of Field Services Delivery; and

 processing payment for the completed service in accordance with all programmatic and purchasing requirements.